NEDERLANDS // ENGLISH

 Knoebels became world news in 2013, when their roller coaster Flying Turns opened its doors.
 This wooden bobsled coaster was designed and built in-house and it took seven long years to complete.
 The result is a fun family ride.
 Don’t expect crazy speeds or an extreme rush of adrenaline, but the ride’s unique character makes up for that.
 Note that Flying Turns is a popular attraction and capacity is rather limited, so you may want to plan your ride early or late during the day.

-Knoebels wasn’t on my bucket list, but I actually enjoyed my visit very much.
-The park’s location is stunning, there are some pretty good rides and I just loved the friendly ambience.
+The answer is definitely yes.
+This park has a unique atmosphere, there are some world-class coasters and prices are very reasonable.
+You shouldn’t travel hundreds of miles to see this place, but be sure to check it out if you’re in the neighbourhood.
 The Knoebels family should be proud of this place and I hope they will add some other unique/extinct ride types in the near future.
 Wooden wild mouse, anyone?

 Did you have the privilege to visit this place?
 What’s your favourite coaster at Knoebels?
 And I hope you didn’t consider Flying Turns’ weighing process as an embarrassing ritual?
 Share your opinion in the comments section below!